rougier/python-opengl/03-quickstart.rst

 -------------------------------------------------------------------------------

-The main difficulty for newcomers in programming modern OpenGL is that it requires to underdtand a lot of different concepts at once and then, to perform a lot of operations before rendering anything on screen.
+The main difficulty for newcomers in programming modern OpenGL is that it requires to understand a lot of different concepts at once and then, to perform a lot of operations before rendering anything on screen.
 This complexity implies that there are many places where your code can be wrong, both at the conceptual and code level.
 To illustrate this difficulty, we'll program our